Orange County Council

 What is Scout-O-Rama?

-Scout-O-Rama 2022 is at the Irvine Ranch Outdoor Education Center (IROEC) and features: Zipline, Pioneering, Archery, Scout Dutch Oven Cooking, Games, BB-Guns, Scouting Skills, Ropes Course, Camping, Pinewood Derby, Pan for Gold, Fire Trucks, Community Partners, Climbing Rock Wall, Orchard and Gardens, Science Center, Tomahawk and more! **
+Scout-O-Rama 2023 is at the Irvine Ranch Outdoor Education Center (IROEC) and features: Zip line, Pioneering, Archery, Scout Dutch Oven Cooking, Games, BB-Guns, Scouting Skills, Camping, Pinewood Derby, Pan for Gold, Food Trucks, Community Partners, Climbing Rock Wall, Orchard and Gardens, Science Center, and more! **

 Help us Spread the Word!

 Invite everyone you know!
 Share on Social Media!
-Please print and post one of the following flyers at your chartered org, your church, your school, sports teams, boys & girls clubs, etc. We all need to be promoting this event this amazing event to grow our membership.
+Below is a flyer you can share with your chartered org, your church, your school, sports teams, boys & girls clubs, etc. The flyer is a PDF form where you can easily add information about your unit!
+We all need to be promoting this amazing event to grow our membership.
 You can also use our Social Media assets further down on the page.

 JOIN SCOUTING